rolling-scopes-school/tasks/stage1/modules/self-introduction/README.md

 The maximum score for the task is **100 points**.

-- In the video, the author talks about themselves in English, and the video lasts for about 3-5 minutes (variation within 15 seconds must not be considered either an error or a reason to subtract any points) — **+50 points**.
+- There is a link to the video with the self-presentation.
+In the video, the author talks about themselves in English, and the video lasts for about 3-5 minutes (variation within 15 seconds must not be considered either an error or a reason to subtract any points) — **+50 points**.
 - There is a transcript of the presentation.
 The transcript is in English and contains the complete text of the presentation (it is allowed for the script to be slightly edited, though) — **+50 points**.

 **Nota bene**: When evaluating, there is **no need to assess the level of English** or the quality of the presentation.
 Follow only the criteria described above.